bitsongofficial/go-bitsong/x/fantoken/spec/03_messages.md

 The `MsgMint` message is used to mint an existing _fan token_.
 It takes as input `Recipient`, `Coin`, and `Minter` (all described in [fan token definition](01_concepts.md#Fan-token) except the `Coin`, which is an object made up of the `denom` of the _fan token_ to mint and its quantity, expressed in micro unit).
 In such a message, the `Recipient` is not required and its default value is the same of `Minter`.
 Thanks to these values, the module can verify whether the minting operation is lawful (i.e., requested: by the minter, on a mintable _fan token_, and for a quantity that allow to do not overcome the maximum supply), recalling that only the minter for of the _fan token_ can mint the token to any specified account.
-At this point, the token is minted, the supply is increased, the coins are sent to the recipient, and an `EventMint` event is emitted.
+At this point, the token is minted, the supply is increased, the coins are sent to the recipient, the **module deduct the `mint fee` from the `minter` wallet** and an `EventMint` event is emitted.

 ```go
 type MsgMint struct {